 Small businesses and indie developers need databases that work without a dedicated DBA.
 Managed services matter more than raw performance.

-PlanetScale: The Pure Database Choice
+PlanetScale: The Reliability Choice

 What you get:

-- MySQL or Postgres (both production-ready)
+- MySQL or Postgres — both production-ready

-- Non-blocking schema changes
+- Non-blocking online schema changes — alter huge tables without downtime

-- Database branching
+- Database branching for safe schema iteration

-- Always-on (no scale-to-zero, no cold starts)
+- Always-on instances — no scale-to-zero, no cold starts

-- Query insights and schema recommendations
+- Excellent query insights and schema recommendations

 Pricing: No free tier, but the $5/month Scaler plan includes 5GB storage for single-node databases.
-Metal tier ($50+) adds NVMe-backed performance for production workloads.
+The Metal tier ($50+) adds NVMe-backed performance for production workloads.
 Development branches are $5/month each.

 Turso: SQLite at the Edge